Woman who falsely said Black teen stole her phone in NYC hotel arrested in home state of California

 The altercation drew comparisons to cases like that of Amy Cooper, a white woman who was charged with filing a false report for calling 911 and saying she was being threatened by "an African American man" during a dispute in New York's Central Park in May.

-Ventura County Sheriff's deputies arrested Ponsetto after spotting her driving near her home in Piru, northwest of Los Angeles, said department Capt.
-Eric Buschow.
+Ventura County Sheriff's deputies arrested Ponsetto after spotting her driving near her home in Piru, northwest of Los Angeles, said department Captain Eric Buschow.

 She "did not stop for deputies until she reached her residence" two blocks away, then refused to get out of the car, Buschow said.